antoineallard/networkspapers/README.md

   "app_password": PASSWORD
 }
 ```
-Instruction to use GMail's SMTP server can be found [here](https://www.youtube.com/watch?v=g_j6ILT-X0k).
+Instructions to use GMail's SMTP server can be found [here](https://www.youtube.com/watch?v=g_j6ILT-X0k).
 You will have to create the file `config/googlegroup_cred.json` with

 ```
 {